-See "About the vxfenadm utility" on page 359.
+See "About the vxfenadm utility" on page 370.

-Generates the list of paths of disks in the diskgroup.
-This vxfendisk utility requires that Veritas Volume Manager is installed and configured.
+vxfenclearpre Removes SCSI-3 registrations and reservations from disks vxfenswap Replaces coordination points without stopping I/O fencing vxfendisk Generates the list of paths of disks in the diskgroup.
+This utility requires that Veritas Volume Manager is installed and configured.